 Salair certificated under parts 125, 135 and 121 of the FARs, obtained multiple airworthiness certificates for their DC-3s, developed approved Airplane Flight Manuals and obtained several STCs for innovative modifications, including a unique 88” x 125” palletized configuration for the Convairs which permitted rapid transfer of cargo from narrow body jets, and remains in use today.
-The company also performed depot-level maintenance including DC-3 airframe overhauls from their Spokane, Washington hangar.
+Salair’s Multiple STC SA3074NM was sold to Preferred Airparts in 2017 for use in the new Preferred Turbine-3 aircraft.
+Throughout the 1980’s and 1990’s, Salair also performed depot-level maintenance including DC-3 airframe overhauls from their Spokane, Washington hangar.

 Salair DC3s and CV-440 on the ramp at Spokane, WA